-Your child's small bowel is lined with tiny finger-like projections, called villi.
-Villi break down and absorb nutrients in food.
-In coeliac disease, gluten damages the villi so they become flat and the surface area of the bowel decreases.
+Our small bowel is lined with tiny finger-like projections, called villi.
+The Villi are important for digestion, as they increase the surface area for nutrients absorption and also holds enzymes that break down the food.
+In coeliac disease, the villi become flat and the surface area of the bowel decreases.
 This interferes with the absorption of nutrients from food.
-This means your child may not absorb enough vitamins (such as folic acid) and minerals (such as iron and calcium).
+This means your child may not absorb enough vitamins, and minerals (such as iron and calcium).

-These diagrams show where the small intestine is, and the damage that happens to the small intestine lining in coeliac disease.
+See the diagrams below that show where the small intestine is and the damage that happens to the small intestine lining in coeliac disease.

 How common is coeliac disease?

 About 1 in 70 New Zealanders may have coeliac disease - up to 80 percent of them are unaware they have the condition.
 It is more common in people of European descent but can affect anybody.
 It can affect children of any age after they start eating foods containing gluten.

 Close relatives of someone with coeliac disease have an increased risk of developing the disease.
 Coeliac disease can also develop in children with other autoimmune conditions such as type 1 diabetes and thyroid disease.
 It is also more common in children with chromosomal conditions such as Down syndrome.

 Children with coeliac disease may have some of the following symptoms but may also have none at all:

 poor weight gain and growth

 How do doctors diagnose coeliac disease?